What’s old is new: Apple’s latest MacBook Pro proves that novelty is overrated

 Let’s begin with the assassination of the Magsafe power connector.
 No one complained about the Magsafe since it was first debuted in 2006.
 It solved an important problem: If you tripped over your laptop’s cord, your laptop would stay put on your desk, rather than fly onto the ground.
 As an added bonus, Magsafe made it easier to plug in your laptop.
 The old Macbook Pro actually sucked the wire out of your hand, and positioned it perfectly in the charging port.

 In 2016, Apple swapped Magsafe for a USB-C port to carry the power.
 On paper, this might have seemed like a smart decision.
 Magsafe was patented and proprietary.
 Meanwhile, USB-C was universal.
 In theory, the USB-C MacBook Pro could be supported by a whole ecosystem of charging cables and batteries.
-And while that proved true, Magsafe is a hands-in-ears superior approach to charging.
+And while that proved true, Magsafe is a hands-on-ears superior approach to charging.
 USB-C can pull your laptop off a table.
 USB-C requires you to line the plug up and jam it in with the right amount of force.
-Simply put: every single time I plug in my MacBook feels worse than it used to, so it’s great to see Magsafe back in more than just iPhones.
+Simply put: Every single time I plug in my MacBook feels worse than it used to, so it’s great to see Magsafe back in more than just iPhones.

 The keyboard